BalintHompot/SemanticsPrcticalSNLI/Readme.md

 Note: the SentEval package has to be in the root directory of this project

 ## Usage
-The usage can be easily understood by taking a look at the trainMain.py or the example notebook. \
-To easily perform the full pipeline one can directly call the trainMain.py.
-See above what trainMain performs when called. \
+The main entry point of the project is trainMain which calls the separate functions from trainFunctions and performs the whole task end-to-end from parameter sweeping through model trainig and storing to SentEval results.
+When called, the full task is performed with the arguments coded into the script, however it can be customized and the train functions can be called separately (e.g. sweeping can be skipped to directly train a model).

-The easiest way to change which encoders are investigated, what parameter ranges are used for sweeping, and what are the default parameters is to edit this script at the corresponding sections.
+For customization, the easiest way to change which encoders are investigated, what parameter ranges are used for sweeping, and what are the default parameters is to edit this main script at the corresponding sections.
 The easiest way to construct a model with custom parameters is to define a config file and use it at constructions.

-Examples can be found in the example notebook.
+The examples.ipynb closely follows the trainMain to show how the separate functions of the project can be used.
+It also gives easy to use examples to show how customization can be done.
+It also contains the analysis of the project results.
+I recommend to start at this file and the usage will quickly become clear.

+Note: the usage of the project is centered around "run"-s.
+The user can pass runName to the functions that involve storing, loading or checking for files: the outputs will be stored in the corresponding directory (created automatically), loaded from there, and the functions will check in those directories if there are already stored params/models for the run with the given name.
+In all functions this runName defaults to "best" (the idea is that the sweeping is performed so we are storing the best).

+For further information on the files and functions, see the documentation below.

 ## Documentation
+The scripts and folders in the project's root directory are listed here.
 ### trainMain.py
 This is the main function of the project which calls or imports the rest.
 In this, we import the data, define a set of default encoder parameters and ranges for the parameters to be optimized.
 Then for each encoder class the code will:
 * Run parameter sweeping and store the best parameters (this is skipped if best params are found, and sweep is not forced)